DevlessTeam/DV-PHP-CORE/readme.md

 Coding standards are also based on the [PSR-2-coding-style-guide](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)

-**Devless Api Engine(DAE)** is an opensource api engine that allows a crud access to databases as well as execute php scripts.
+**Devless Api Engine(DAE)** is an opensource api engine that allows  crud access to databases as well as execute php scripts and rules .

 Current implementation of the devless api engine is in php and ontop of the laravel framework.